CyberMiles/blog/content/post/20190527-incident-postmortem-en.md

 categories: ["en"]
 ---

+> tl;dr If your CyberMiles node stopped at block height 1724747, please stop it (CTRL-C works), upgrade software to [v0.1.8-beta-hotfix](https://github.com/CyberMiles/travis/releases/tag/v0.1.8-beta-hotfix) and restart.
+Or, you could also start [from a snapshot](https://travis.readthedocs.io/en/latest/connect-mainnet.html#snapshot) or [from genesis](https://travis.readthedocs.io/en/latest/connect-mainnet.html#sync-from-genesis).
+If you are a validator node, please make sure that you backup your config files and use those config files when you restart.

 On May 26th 2019, the CyberMiles public blockchain suffered a technical failure that paused blockchain operation for 17 hours.
-During that time, no transaction was accepted or recorded on the blockchain.
-There was no data loss nor transaction rollback.
+During that time, no transaction was accepted or recorded on the blockchain. **There was no data loss nor transaction rollback.**

 As a decentralized public blockchain, CyberMiles is maintained by 24 validators across the globe.
 Any software change must be approved and then implemented by 2/3 of validators in order to take effect.
 With a diverse group of independent validators, the CyberMiles blockchain downtime, while regrettable, serves the purpose of maintaining security and integrity of transactions through consensus.
 Here is what happened.